 - Availability: Information services will be available throughout the times agreed with the users and be protected against accidental or malicious damage or denial of service.

-F society is committed to ensuring that all these aspects of information security are complied with to fulfil its statutory functions.
+F society is committed to ensuring that all these aspects of information security are complied with to fulfill its statutory functions.

 Compliance with F society security policies and procedures is mandatory for all personnel.